CityOfNewYork/patterns-cli/readme.md

 ## Cross-Utility Library

-The pattern framework ships with shared ES Utility Modules (and some SASS) for front-end development which includes helpers for Form Validation, Toggling Elements, etc. Browse the current set in the [documentation](./docs.md).
+The pattern framework ships with shared ES Utility Modules (and some Sass) for front-end development which includes helpers for Form Validation, Toggling Elements, etc. Browse the current set in the [documentation](./docs.md).

 ## Documentation